AngeloMan/aimbot-with-computer-vision/README.md

 An improved version of [zeyad-mansour/Lunar](https://github.com/zeyad-mansour/Lunar) — a neural network aim assist using real-time object detection with YOLOv5 and PyTorch.

->  This project was developed for **educational and academic purposes only**, demonstrating the application of computer vision and real-time object detection.

 ---
 ![Demo](images/aimbot.gif)